Julian Tepper

-Julian Tepper (born April 1, 1979) is an American writer and musician.
-His novels include Balls (2012), Ark (2016), and Between the Records (2020).
-He co-founded the Oracle Club, a literary salon in New York City that was open from 2011 until 2017, and was formerly a member of the indie rock band The Natural History.
+Julian Tepper (born April 1, 1979) is an American novelist and essayist.
+He has written four novels: Balls (2012), Ark (2016), Between the Records (2020), and Cooler Heads (2024).
+His writing has appeared in The Paris Review, Playboy, The Brooklyn Rail, Tablet, and elsewhere.
+His essay "Locking Down with the Family You've Just Eviscerated in a Novel" for Zyzzyva was named a notable essay of 2021 in The Best American Essays 2022.
+He is the co-founder, alongside artist Jenna Gribbon, of the Oracle Club, a literary salon in New York City that operated from 2011 to 2017.
+As a member of the indie rock band The Natural History, he co-wrote the Spoon hit "Don't You Evah".

 Early life

 Tepper was born in New York City and raised on Manhattan's Upper East Side.
 His father, Robert Tepper, is a musician best known for writing the 1980 ballad "Into the Night" and for writing and recording "No Easy Way Out", which appeared in the 1985 film Rocky IV.

 Career

 Novels

 Tepper's debut novel, Balls, was published in 2012.
 The book is a dark comedy about Henry Schiller, a 30-year-old piano player and neurotic Jew who lives in Manhattan with his younger, more musically gifted girlfriend Paula.
 When Henry discovers that he has testicular cancer, it prompts an existential crisis.
 The book has been praised for capturing the feel of New York City.
 Tepper started writing it in New Orleans and continued it in Finland, but stated that the book didn't start to take form until he returned to New York.
 Tepper has said Balls was influenced by Saul Bellow's 1964 novel Herzog, as well as the work of Fyodor Dostoyevsky, Franz Kafka and Woody Allen.

 Tepper's second novel, Ark, was published in 2016.
 Set in Manhattan, it follows three generations of the formerly wealthy, artistic, infighting Arkin family.
 Some of the characters were based on Tepper's real-life family members.
 The New York Times wrote, "Despite some early stumbles, 'Ark' is an engaging and entertaining novel, and an insightful take on just how easy it can be to slip from the upper class."

-In 2016, Tepper stated that he is working on an autobiographical novel tentatively titled Between the Records, based on his own, as well as his family's, life in music.
-An excerpt of Between the Records appeared in the May/June 2018 Issue of Playboy magazine.
+Tepper wrote an autobiographical novel, Between the Records, based on his own, as well as his family's, life in music.
+An excerpt appeared in the May/June 2018 Issue of Playboy magazine.
+It was published in 2020.

+Tepper's fourth novel, Cooler Heads, was published in 2024.
+Set mostly in New York City, it is about the relationship between Paul, a newsletter writer, and Celia, a gifted painter.
+Publishers Weekly called Cooler Heads "devastating" and added that "offering a pitiless dissection of a modern relationship, Tepper shows himself an expert at orchestrating scenes of domestic carnage.
+This plays out like a hipster Brooklyn version of Richard Yates's Revolutionary Road."